rackerlabs/rackspace-how-to/content/cloud-servers/migrating-to-a-general-purpose-or-io-server.md

 account for fluctuating load requirements.

-The [open cloud reference architectures](/how-to/rackspace-open-cloud-reference-architecture) article provides Some example environments.
+The [open cloud reference architectures](/how-to/rackspace-open-cloud-reference-architecture) article provides some example environments.

-**Note:** If you are currently using Performance servers, please note that the data disks are not captured when you create an image.
+**Note:** If you are currently using Performance servers, note that the data disks are not captured when you create an image.
 To back up data disks, you must rely on Rackspace Cloud Backup or a similar file-based backup approach.
 If you want your additional storage to be more portable or need to be able to